roman-milk/roman-milk.github.io/stockingTales.md

  "Maybe I just don't want to hurt your feelings," she countered.

  "And the staring at my crotch?"
 I asked.
-Report_Story #3